martinsgmx/minimal-mistakes/_posts/2018-06-01-arch-arm-xfce4-tigervnc.md

 VNCserver it's ready!

-> Remember, you need execute in terminal vncserver every time with need you!
+> Remember: you need execute vncserver in terminal every time wants need it!

 To execute VNCserver:

 ```bash
 [alarm@192.168.1.XX ~]: vncserver

 New 'alarmpi:1 (alarm)' desktop is alarmpi:1